computercam/nix-config/README.md

 - `shell`: zsh configs and shell related packages to make those configurations work.
 - `nvidia`: configures and installs the drivers for nvidia gpus on nixos.

-Inividual modules are meant to be imported into System configurations.
+Inividual modules are meant to be imported into Host configurations.

 ### Hosts

-Specific workstation configurations are stored in the `./hosts/` directory.
+Host specific configurations are stored in the `./hosts/` directory.

 - Configurations are in a subdirectory with a system specific name.
 - Subdirectory must contain a `configuration.nix` file.
-  - Specific modules are imported from the `modules` directory.
-  - You will probably want to import from `modules/common`.
-- Hardware and workstations specific configurations should be defined here instead of in `modules`.
+- Hardware and workstations specific configurations should be defined within the `[hostname]` directory instead of in `modules`.

 ## Installing